-"Southern Spectacle has been two years in the making," Mac shared exclusively with Holler regarding the album.
-"It’s bold, vulnerable and the most authentic I’ve ever been on a record.
-Every track is drawn from a lived experience, stories shaped by setbacks and triumphs.
+“Southern Spectacle has been two years in the making,” shares Mac.
+“It’s bold, vulnerable and the most authentic I’ve ever been on a record.
+Every track is drawn from a lived experience, stories that shaped me — triumphs and setbacks.
 It’s my queer country experience seen through a technicolor neon lens.
-This album is me stepping into my power as a Southern Spectacle, and I hope folks find that same courage in themselves."
+This album is me stepping into my power as a true ‘Southern spectacle,’ and I hope it helps folks find that same courage in themselves.”

-Unafraid to sparkle in the spotlight – or speak his truth, Mac continues to capture hearts with his Southern flair, raw truth and glitter-soaked twang.
+Unafraid to sparkle in the spotlight – or speak his truth, Mac captures hearts with his Southern flair, raw truth and glitter-soaked twang.
 Southern Spectacle was produced by Jason Mater (with additional production by Sean Trainor, Warren Riker and HALLIE).
 The danceable fusion of country and modern pop was recorded over two days at Nashville’s Black River Studios and cements Mac’s reputation as one of the genre’s most original voices.

 “People want things to be like ‘this’ or like ‘that,’ and there’s not a lot of space for ‘both,’” Mac explains.
 “But I can be glamorous and flashy, and also raised on a Kentucky farm, with all the same values you have.
 I have just decided to embrace the full spectrum of who I am.